obrunet/GCP_Data_Engineering/Theory/Processing.md

 - When pods fail, they are replaced much like failed instances in a MIG.
 - Nodes belong to a pool : the autorepair feature turned on, failed nodes'll be reprovisioned automatically.

-There are other ways Kubernetes Engine ensures high availability and reliability.
-When using Kubernetes Engine, you can specify whether the endpoint for accessing the cluster is zonal or regional.
-In the latter case, you can access the cluster even if there is a failure in a zone.
-Also, you can specify a high availability cluster configuration that replicates master and worker nodes across multiple zones.

-### App Engine and Cloud Functions
+### App Engine & Cloud Functions
-A key advantage of serverless, managed services like App Engine and Cloud Functions is that they are designed to be highly available, scalable, and reliable.
+pros of serverless & managed services = they are designed to be HA, scalable & reliable.

-In App Engine, when the scheduler has a request, it can send it to an existing instance, add it to a queue, or start another instance, depending on how you have configured App Engine.
-With App Engine, you do have the option of configuring policies for scaling.
-This is done by specifying values for target CPU utilization, target throughput utilization, and maximum concurrent requests.
+- App Engine : you do have the option of configuring policies for scaling (target : CPU, throughput utilizations, & max concurrent requests).

-Cloud Functions are designed so that each instance of a cloud function handles one request at a time.
-If there is a spike in workload, additional function instances can be created.
-You have some control over this with the ability to set a maximum number of concurrently running instances.
+- Cloud Functions are designed so that each instance of a cloud function handles one request at a time.
+Additional instances can be created.

-### Making Storage Resources Available, Reliable, and Scalable
+## Storage Resources

-GCP provides a range of storage systems, from in-memory caches to archival storage.
-Here are some examples.

-Memorystore is an in-memory Redis cache.
-Standard Tier is automatically configured to maintain a replica in a different zone.
-The replica is used only for high availability, not scalability.
-The replica is used only when Redis detects a failure and triggers a failover to the replica.
+- Memorystore : Standard Tier is automatically configured to maintain a replica in a different zone used only for H.A, not scalability when Redis detects a failure & triggers a failover.

-Persistent disks are used with Compute Engine and Kubernetes Engine to provide network-based disk storage to VMs and containers.
-Persistent disks have built-in redundancy for high availability and reliability.
-Also, users can create snapshots of disks and store them in Cloud Storage for additional risk mitigation.
+- Compute Engine and Kubernetes Engine : Persistent disks (built-in redundancy for HA and reliability) are used to provide network-based disk storage to VMs & containers.
+Users can also create snapshots of disks & store them in Cloud Storage.

-Cloud SQL is a managed relational database that can operate in high-availability mode by maintaining a primary instance in one zone and a standby instance in another zone within the same region.
-Synchronous replication keeps the data up to date in both instances.
-If you require multi-regional redundancy in your relational database, you should consider Cloud Spanner.
+- Cloud SQL: HA mode by maintaining a primary instance in one zone and a standby instance in an other one within the same region (synchronous replication keeps the data up to date)

-Cloud Storage stores replicas of objects within a region when using standard storage and across regions when using multi-regional storage.
+- Cloud Storage stores replicas of objects within a region when using standard storage and across regions when using multi-regional storage.

-Making Network Resources Available, Reliable, and Scalable
+## Network Resources

-Networking resources requires advanced planning for availability, reliability, and scalability.

-You have the option of using Standard Tier or Premium Tier networking.
-Standard Tier uses the public Internet network to transfer data between Google data centers, whereas Premium Tier routes traffic only over Google’s global network.
-When using the Standard Tier, your data is subject to the reliability of the public Internet.
+- Standard Tier uses the public Internet network to transfer data between Google data centers

-Network interconnects between on-premises data centers and Google Cloud are not rapidly scaled up or down.
-At the low end of the bandwidth spectrum, VPNs are used when up to 3 Gbps is sufficient.
-It is common practice to use two VPNs to connect an enterprise data center to the GCP for redundancy.
-HA VPN is an option for high-availability VPNs that uses two IP addresses and provides a 99.99 percent service availability, in contrast to the standard VPN, which has a 99.9 percent service level agreement.

-For high-throughput use cases, enterprises can use Cloud Interconnect.
-Cloud Interconnect is available as a dedicated interconnect in which an enterprise directly connects to a Google endpoint and traffic flows directly between the two networks.
-The other option is to use a partner interconnect, in which case data flows through a third-party network but not over the Internet.
-Architects may choose Cloud Interconnect for better security, higher speed, and entry into protected networks.
-In this case, availability, reliability, and scalability are all addressed by redundancy in network infrastructure.
+- Premium Tier routes traffic only over Google’s global network

 ## Hybrid & Edge cloud